-The eulogy becomes compulsory reading in China and Bethune a national hero.
+The eulogy becomes compulsory reading in China.
+Bethune becomes a national hero.

 1950 - Bethune's body is moved to the Cemetery of Martyrs at Shijiazhuang in Hebei Province, 260 km southwest of Beijing.
 He is honoured with a tomb, a statue, a pavilion and a museum.
 Across the road from the cemetery the 800-bed Norman Bethune International Peace Hospital is dedicated to his memory.

 1964 - A film about Bethune is produced in China.
-Several other films about Bethune will be made over the years.
+Several other films about Bethune are made over the years.
 A dramatisation of Bethune's life is produced and broadcast by the Canadian Broadcasting Corporation in 1977.
 Simply titled 'Bethune', the program stars Donald Sutherland.

 'Bethune: The Making of a Hero' is released in 1993.
 The film, which is coproduced by Canada, China and France and shot on location, also stars Donald Sutherland.
 In 2006 a 20-part television miniseries on Bethune is produced by China Central Television.

 1973 - The house in Gravenhurst where Bethune was born is acquired by the Canadian Government.
-On 30 August 1976 it is officially opened as a national historic site.
+It is officially opened as a national historic site on 30 August 1976.
 A bronze statue of Bethune is also erected in Gravenhurst.
 In Montreal, a public square and statue are dedicated to Bethune.

 1990 - In March, Canada and China issue two postage stamps commemorating the centenary of Bethune's birthday.